rkhatta1/SER502-clove-Team10/README.md

 # SER502-clove-Team10

-A github repo for the programming language: 'CLOVE'
+A github repository for the programming language: 'CLOVE'

 Team #10 Contributors:
 1. Raajveer Khattar - rkhatta1